hashicorp/terraform-provider-google/website/docs/r/compute_instance_group.html.markdown

 * `description` - (Optional) An optional textual description of the instance group.

-* `instances` - (Optional) List of instances in the group.
-They should be given as either self_link or id.
+* `instances` - (Optional) The list of instances in the group, in `self_link` format.
     When adding instances they must all be in the same network and zone as the instance group.

 * `named_port` - (Optional) The named port configuration.
 See the section below for details on configuration.
 Structure is [documented below](#nested_named_port).